opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 In particular if images have some transparency, transparent pixels remains transparent, while solid pixels are transformed into lines according to their color; if images have no transparency, white and lighter pixels will be assumed as transparent, while dark pixels are transformed into black lines.

-.. note:: When converting to the TLV format, sequence numbering modes different from the Toonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) are supported, so that it is required to select only the first file of a sequence to include the whole sequence in the conversion.
+.. note:: When converting to the TLV format, sequence numbering modes different from the OpenToonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) are supported, so that only the first file of a sequence is required to be selected to include the whole sequence in the conversion.

 .. note:: The Convert command is also available in the File menu.

 When renaming, files will be renamed according to the name you specify; an option allows you also to delete the original files.
-This can be used both for renaming sequences of image files in one shot, and for converting sequence numbering modes to the Toonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) by selecting only the first file of a sequence.
+This can be used both for renaming sequences of image files in one shot, and for converting sequence numbering modes to the OpenToonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) by selecting only the first file of a sequence.

-When premultiplied, the file alpha channel is modified to be properly displayed in Toonz.
+When premultiplied, the file alpha channel is modified to be properly displayed in OpenToonz.
 Images which have a meaningful alpha channel come in two types: premultiplied or not.
-A non-premultiplied image can be recognized when it is loaded in Toonz because its edge, where there is a complete transparence on one side and opacity on the other, is not smooth, but displays a solid halo; by premultiplying the image it is possible to fix this problem.
+A non-premultiplied image can be recognized when it is loaded in OpenToonz because its edge, where there is a complete transparence on one side and opacity on the other, is not smooth, but displays a solid halo; by premultiplying the image it is possible to fix this problem.
 This is available only for full-color images.

 .. tip:: **To duplicate files:**